Renato J Figueiredo, PhD

 - The Social VPN project is an example of an application combining social networks and the IPOP virtual networks to allow users to easily create authenticated, private point-to-point networks with their social peers.

 - The iDigBio project is the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.

 I am an Associate Professor of Electrical and Computer Engineering at the University of Florida.
-I am also affiliated with the Advanced Computing and Information Systems (ACIS) Laboratory.
+I am affiliated with the Advanced Computing and Information Systems (ACIS) Laboratory.